 失礼します SHITSUREISHIMASU (She-tsu-ray-she-mas)

-May I enter?/Thank you for your time/Good bye
+May I enter?/Thank you for your time/Goodbye

-かわいい KAWAII (Ka-wah-e [like Hawaii])
+かわいい KAWAII (Ka-wah-e [rhymes with "Hawaii"])

-VERY useful word, it can describe any number of things, from foods to goods to people.
+"Kawaii" is a useful word, it can describe any number of things, from foods to goods to people.

 うれしい URESHII (U-re-she)